 A feature or behavior (or API endpoint) flagged for deprecation means it is no longer actively enhanced, and is minimally maintained.
-Tenants using the feature at the time of deprecation will continue to have access to the feature until it goes End of Life, at which point customers will no longer have access to the feature.
+Tenants using the feature at the time of deprecation will continue to have access to the feature until it reaches end of life, at which point customers will no longer have access to the feature.
 We know deprecation disruptions are inconvenient, and as such we attempt to limit the frequency of deprecations and to pair them with alternative options and/or migration recommendations where available.

 Deprecation information is posted to the ForgeRock Identity Cloud documentation.
-Deprecation notices typically include a date that the feature or behavior will be moved to End of Life.
-Our policy is to flag a feature for deprecation with at least twelve (12) months advance notice prior to End of Life whenever possible, in order to allow a twelve (12) month migration window.
+Deprecation notices typically include a date that the feature or behavior will reach end of life.
+Our policy is to flag a feature for deprecation with at least twelve (12) months advance notice prior to end of life whenever possible, in order to allow a twelve (12) month migration window.

 Periodically, and in case of emergency (critical vulnerabilities or changes required by applicable law or third-party certification standards), we may accelerate this time frame.
 In such cases, we will provide as much prior notice as is reasonable under the circumstances.